danigiri/provashell/README.md

 The following annotations are defined:

 	#@BeforeScript
 Runs the function once before any tests are run

 	#@AfterScript
 Runs the function once after all tests are run

 	#@Before
 Runs the function before each tests is run

 	#@After
 Runs the function after each tests is run

 	#@Test
 Identifies the function as a test and it is run once by provashell, note that test order in the script is respected

 The following assertions are defined:

-	assertTrue ['message'] <'test expected to be true'>
+	assertTrue ['message'] <'expression expected to be true'>

+Checks if the expression evaluates to true, otherwise it prints `message` to STDERR (or a default one if no message is passed).
+The expression must be a shell test one, usually `test`, `[ ]`, extended test `[[ ]]` in the case of bash or testable constructs such as `(( ))` or `let`.
+Therefore, calls such as `assertTrue "[ -e $file ]"` or `assertTrue 'Message' "test -z '$v'"` are valid whereas `assertTrue '0 -eq 0' is not.
+The message cannot be empty so if none is desired just do not pass any message argument and the default will be used.

-	assertFalse ['message'] <'test expecte to be false'>
+	assertFalse ['message'] <'expression expected to be false'>

+Equivalent to `assertTrue` but expecting the expression to evaluate to false.

 	asserEq ['message'] <expected number> <actual number>

+Assertion testing the equality of two numbers using the `-eq` test.

 	assertEquals ['message'] <'expected string'> <'actual string'>

+Asserting testing the equality of two strings using `==`

+The following methods are also available:

+	startSkippingTests

+Prevents assertions to be executed.
+This means that the test expressions themselves will not be evaluated at all.

+	stopSkippingTests

+Behaviour is back to assertions being executed.

+### Environment variables

+Two environment variables modify the behaviour of _provashell_ if they are defined with any value

+	export PS_VERBOSE=1

+Adds extra diagnostics messages to output.
+For instance it outputs which assertions are actually being executed.

+	export PS_QUIET=1

+Supresses _provashell_'s normal output (for now the end message stating how many tests have been ran).

+### Function return codes

+	0

+Assertion evaluated as expected (ie. the expression was expected to be true and it was).

+	1

+General problem with the test.

+	3

+Assertion did not evaluate as expected (ie. the expression was expected to be true and it evaluated to false).

+	4

+Incorrect number of parameters passed to the assertion.

+	5

+The expression passed to the assertion was not a valid expression.

 ## Contributing

-HOW TO CONTRIBUTE
+Absolutely welcome!
+Just do a pull request :)

 ## License